Dallas Nursing Home Attorneys

 Should you find your elderly loved one under less-than-expected care in a nursing home in Dallas, Fort Worth, or the metro area, it is imperative that you seek legal counsel as soon as possible.
-Since the legal team at The Law Office of WT Johnson has defended several cases of nursing home abuse in Dallas, your loved one will benefit from our legal representation and will enjoy the possibility of better care as soon as the verdict is read.
-For a no-cost, comprehensive consultation, call (800) 738-4046.
+The Law Office of WT Johnson has taken several cases of nursing home abuse in Dallas, so your loved one will benefit from our experience.
+We will work to get your loved one better care as soon as possible.
+For a free, comprehensive consultation, call (214) 231-0544.

 Generally, the people responsible for nursing home residents are their children or other close relatives.
-If the resident has a guardian other than a family member, it is important that someone with emotional vested interest in the wellbeing of the nursing home resident take part in the process of understanding whether or not nursing home abuse is taking place.
-Unfortunately, even the most caring guardians have the tendency to treat allegations of nursing home abuse with a dismissive attitude.
-If your elderly loved one is telling you s/he is being abused, it is best to take his/her claims seriously, even if s/he has a history of mental illness or things appear to be just fine.
+If the resident has a guardian other than a family member, it is important that someone with emotional interest in the resident keep an eye out for nursing home abuse.
+Unfortunately, some guardians tend to treat allegations of nursing home abuse with a dismissive attitude.
+If your elderly loved one is telling you he is being abused, it is best to take his claims seriously, even if he has a history of mental illness or things appear to be just fine.

 Close family involvement in the life of a nursing home resident is a huge factor in the quality of treatment the resident receives.
-So be sure to visit your elderly loved one on a frequent basis, and while you’re there, look for these signs of nursing home abuse:
+Visit your elderly loved one frequently, and while you’re there, look for these signs of nursing home abuse: